sto3014/LRCloud/README.md

 ### Download Photos

-Download photo files that are only stored in the cloud.
+Downloads photo files that are stored in the cloud.

 ## Use case

 ---
+**Assumption**

-You keep your photos on a cloud drive like iCloud or OneDrive.
-Your photos are stored in folders that are organized by date.
-You keep the photos of the current year permanently on your local drive.
-For all other years you removed the download the spare disk space.
+You store your photos on a cloud drive such as iCloud or OneDrive.
+Your photos are stored in folders organized by date.
+You decided to save the photos from the current year permanently on your local drive.
+But you removed all other photo-downloads to save storage space.
+These conditions can be easily met by configuring the folders via the Finder.

-Maybe you find it helpful to have some Lightroom collections always available locally.
-Just select the photos of these collections and press __Download Photos__.
+Now you find it helpful to have some Lightroom collections always available locally.
+This is very hard to do with Finder.
+With LR/Cloud you just select the photos of these collections and press __Download Photos__.

-If later your diskspace is getting too small you can created smart-previews for some collections and remove the downloads by pressing __Remove Downloads__.
+If later your diskspace is getting too small you can create smart-previews for some collections and remove the downloads by pressing __Remove Downloads__.

 ## Building and Installing